maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `PRINT` is used to produce output on the user's console.
 It is one of the most common statements found in most BASIC programs.
 The statement is designed to be very flexible, able to output values from any type of expression.
 In the case of string expressions, the output is sent unchanged to the console.
 For numeric values, it is formatted to ensure very large or small numbers do not fill the screen.

 `PRINT` can accept any number of subsequent expressions, including zero.
 These expressions are separated with one of the three "print separators", the comma, the semicolon, or if the preceding expression is a string constant, nothing. `PRINT` normally outputs a newline when it completes, so it is not uncommon to see a "bare" `PRINT` statement with no expression as a way to print a newline.
-The newline is not output if the line ends with a separator, the semicolon or comma.
+The newline is not output if the line ends with the semicolon or comma.
 In that case, any following `PRINT` will start on the same line.

 A curiosity of the BASIC language is that the question-mark may be used as an alias for the `PRINT` statement.
 This was intended to allow users to type in "questions" at the command line, for instance, `?
 5+5`, meaning "what is 5 plus 5".
-The interpreter would internally expand the question-mark to `PRINT`, perform the expression, and print the result, in this case 10.
+The interpreter would internally expand the question-mark to `PRINT`, perform the expression, and print the result, in this case `10`.
 As the question-mark is expanded on entry, using it in a program will expand result in `PRINT` appearing in its place when `LIST`ed.

 There are a number of oddities and gotchas in common dialects, many of which are not mentioned in most references.